rewanaa/Slash/README.md

 Inference Time: 0.04141

-The custom MobileNetV1 model achieved an accuracy of 85% on the test dataset.
+The custom MobileNet model achieved an accuracy of 85% on the test dataset.
 Despite being trained from scratch, the model performed reasonably well, demonstrating its effectiveness in feature extraction and classification.

 ## AlexNet (From Scratch)
 Accuracy: 76%